 To curb this kind of corruption in the public service, more African countries should follow in the footsteps of Guinea-Bissau and leverage blockchain technology, contends Babatunde Oladapo, a tax administrator based in Abuja, Nigeria.

-“This is a welcome development bearing in mind that most governments in the region are battling with bloated public sector wage bills,” he told African Business.
-“This should be replicated in other countries,” he said, noting that the move would likely translate to significant cost savings for governments.
+“This is a welcome development bearing in mind that most governments in the region are battling with bloated public sector wage bills,” he tells African Business.
+“This should be replicated in other countries,” he says, noting that the move would likely translate to significant cost savings for governments.

 However, he warns that any attempts to promote transparency in the public service will invariably face political risks.
 Policymakers must be prepared for resistance.
 “To further consolidate the gains of this initiative in Guinea-Bissau and in any other country, it is important to build in a sustainability framework that will ensure that political interference does not derail the cost saving objective.”